 Do you have gut issues or have you tested positive on breath testing?

 More and more people are testing positive to fructose malabsorption and/or lactose malabsorption through breath testing.
 However, if you have received a positive fructose breath test, it is important to understand that this is not a diagnosis.
 At Love What You Eat, our dietitians can help you identify if fructose and/or other FODMAPs are indeed a trigger for your gut symptoms.
-We will guide you through the low FODMAP trial, followed by food challenges, to determine if FODMAPs are the trigger for your symptoms.
+If necessary, we will guide you through the low FODMAP trial, followed by food challenges, to determine if FODMAPs are the trigger for your symptoms.
 Book here to organise your appointment for a full assessment.

 No one should need to follow a low FODMAP diet long-term, 2-4 weeks is enough time to see if symptoms respond and then there is a challenge phase where you need to test individual FODMAPs to see which, if any, are triggering your symptoms.
 Staying low FODMAP long-term is not good for your gut microbiome as FODMAPs provide important nutrition to your gut’s bacteria, helping keeping the balance.